 Accounting Taxes, Business, Data Science, Ethics/Ethical Studies, Small Business

-Accounting and data analytics, Integrating strategic action and predictive accounting information, Data analytics impacts on accounting judgement, ethics and professional skepticism
+Accounting and data analytics, Integrating strategic action and predictive accounting information, Data analytics impacts on accounting judgment, ethics and professional skepticism

 Title: Assistant Professor